Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Numerical case study

 \subsection{Investigation of damage effects}

-Given the good accuracy and precision shown for the baseline case by the iLF when compared to the SSI-CVA and LSCE methods, only the iLF-derived modal parameters are used for damage assessment in the numerical case study.
-The iLF capability to support damage detection will be assessed by applying it to the four other cases (cases \#2-5) and determining if a relationship exists between the absolute difference of the damaged and baseline $\omega_n$.
+Given the good accuracy and precision shown for the baseline case by the iLF when compared to the SSI-CVA and LSCE methods, only the iLF-derived modal parameters are used for damage assessment in the numerical case study. {It must be noted that performing these using the analytical modal parameters yields the same results as those presented below, since the iLF identified modal parameters perfectly match their analytical counterparts.} The iLF capability to support damage detection will be assessed by applying it to the four other cases (cases \#2-5) and determining if a relationship exists between the absolute difference of the damaged and baseline $\omega_n$.
 In addition, the $\bm{\phi}_n$ change across the different cases will be used for damage localisation.

 \Cref{fig:fig3} shows the aforementioned absolute difference of natural frequencies ($\text{log}|\Delta\omega_n|$) between the damaged and baseline cases, while \Cref{fig:fig4} displays the dominant axis displacement (as marked in the plot secondary y-axis) for all $\bm{\phi}_n$.